kitnil/awesome/README.md

 ## C++

+- [Drawpile](https://github.com/drawpile/Drawpile) - A collaborative drawing program
+- [sddm](https://github.com/sddm/sddm) - QML based X11 and Wayland display manager
+- [fheroes2](https://github.com/ihhub/fheroes2) - Free implementation of Heroes of the Might and Magic II game engine
+- [passenger](https://github.com/phusion/passenger) - A fast and robust web server and application server for Ruby, Python and Node.js
+- [Logstalgia](https://github.com/acaudwell/Logstalgia) - replay or stream website access logs as a retro arcade game
+- [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
+It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
+With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.
+- [supercollider](https://github.com/supercollider/supercollider) - An audio server, programming language, and IDE for sound synthesis and algorithmic composition.
+- [ceph](https://github.com/ceph/ceph) - Ceph is a distributed object, block, and file storage platform
+- [liteide](https://github.com/visualfc/liteide) - LiteIDE is a simple, open source, cross-platform Go IDE.
+- [electron](https://github.com/electron/electron) - :electron: Build cross-platform desktop apps with JavaScript, HTML, and CSS
+- [udp2raw-tunnel](https://github.com/wangyu-/udp2raw-tunnel) - A Tunnel which Turns UDP Traffic into Encrypted UDP/FakeTCP/ICMP Traffic by using Raw Socket,helps you Bypass UDP FireWalls(or Unstable UDP Environment)
+- [libsass](https://github.com/sass/libsass) - A C/C++ implementation of a Sass compiler
+- [hunspell](https://github.com/hunspell/hunspell) - The most popular spellchecking library.
 - [httpflow](https://github.com/six-ddc/httpflow) - A command line utility helps to capture and dump HTTP stream
 - [Heimer](https://github.com/juzzlin/Heimer) - Heimer is a simple cross-platform mind map, diagram, and note-taking tool written in Qt.
 - [Beeftext](https://github.com/xmichelo/Beeftext) - A text snippet tool for Windows.